fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/decoratorPatternImplementation/v3/PurchaseSuccessTests.md

 - Faster test development: Speed up the long-term maintenance and test development since a long analysis session is not required
 - to determine the effects of changing or deleting the test dependency.
 - Random run order: Allows running the tests in random order in different groups.
-- Parallel testing: This will make tests run independently in parallel and not have to rely on other tests to set up the
+- Parallel testing: This will make tests run independently in parallel and not have to rely on other tests to set up the required data.

-- required data.
+There's a need to make the second and third tests independent of test 1.
+If a unique email is created every time by using a method such as: private String generateUniqueEmail(){
+    return String.format("%s@berlinspaceflowers.com", UUID.randomUUID().toString());
+}
+a 128-bit long value such as a GUID generated here is unique for all practical purposes.

+Another approach would be to generate the data (orders and users) using internal API services before each test is run.